Xervy/Insight-UBC/README.md

 For information about the project, autotest, and the checkpoints, see the course webpage.

+## Plans for Future

+- Add a working frontend
+- Update Test Suite and Make sure everything works as intended
+- Refactor code fully (not just building routes)

 ## Configuring your environment

 To start using this project, you need to get your development environment configured so that you can build and execute the code.